EnvisionIot/developer_bootcamp/README.md

 In this training, you’ll:

-- Deep dive into all services / features of EnOS
+- Deep dive into all services / features of EnOS.
-- Learn how to select connectivity solutions, analyze your data, and develop an application with EnOS service capabilities
+- Learn how to select connectivity solutions, analyze your data, and develop an application with EnOS service capabilities.
 - Build your 1st application on EnOS.
 No worries, step-by-step tutorials are provided to help you with all hands-on workshops.